TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 22/Jeremiah 22.29.md

 ---

-O earth, earth, earth, hear the word of Jehovah.
+O earth, earth, earth, hear the word of Yahweh.